Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

-\textbf{Results on Real-world Noisy Datasets} We evaluate our LDR and other competitors on two real-world noisy datasets, CIFAR-10N and CIFAR-100N, which are human-annotated, and the results are shown in Table~\ref{tab: comparison_real_noise}.
-In Table~\ref{tab: comparison_real_noise}, except for GLS and Ours$^*$, other methods use the same hyper-parameters setting for all noisy label sets on each dataset.
-As shown in~\ref{tab: comparison_real_noise}, under the feature-dependent noise which is more challenging than synthetic label noise, our LDR also outperforms the best-competitor by 2.77\%/1.31\% on CIFAR-100N/CIFAR-10N-Worst (p-value=6.52e-5/9.68e-3$<$0.05), The results demonstrate that the proposed LDR can help the trained classifier against real-world label noise.
+The comparison results on two real-world noisy datasets, CIFAR-10N and CIFAR-100N, are shown in Table~\ref{tab: comparison_real_noise}.
+Except for GLS and Ours$^*$, other methods use the same setting of hyper-parameters for all noise rates on each dataset.
+It reveals that our ILDE outperforms the best competitor by 2.77\%/1.31\% on CIFAR-100N/CIFAR-10N-Worst (p-value=6.52e-5/9.68e-3$<$0.05).
+Moreover, we also extended our comparisons to include Clothing1M, a large-scale real-world noisy dataset.
+The performance score for TNLPAD was extracted directly from its original publication~\cite{wang2024tackling}, and we have ensured that our ILDE method and other competing methods were evaluated under identical conditions as reported in~\cite{wang2024tackling} to maintain comparability.
+The results, as presented in Table~\ref{tab: comparison_Clothing1M}, demonstrate that our ILDE method outperforms TNLPAD, the best-performing competitor, by a clear margin (72.45\% vs. 71.51\%).
+The results suggest that the proposed ILDE can help the trained classifier combat real-world label noise, which is instance-dependent and more challenging than synthetic label noise.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}